Brunello Cucinelli was born into a peasant family in Castel Rigone, province of Perugia, in 1953.

 Andrea Pontremoli was born in Saugus (USA) in 1957.
 In 1980 he was hired by IBM as a maintenance engineer and then climbed the career ladder to become a European specialist for large computers.
 In 1985 he started his managerial career in the company’s Bolzano branch, taking on positions of increasing responsibility both in Italy and abroad.
 Eventually, in 1994, he was asked to join the workgroup that would lead to the creation, two years later, of IBM Global Services in Italy.
 From 1995 to 1997 he was Director of Integrated Technology Services for Italy and in 1997 his responsibilities were extended to include the markets of southern Europe.
 He left Milan in 1999 and moved to Paris.
 At first, he was appointed Vice President Operations of Global Services for Europe, the Middle East and Africa, then later became General Manager Integrated Technology Services for the same geographic area.
 He returned to Italy in August 2001 to take up the post of General Manager IBM Global Services for Southern Europe, managing the work of some 25,000 people.
 He held this role until June 2004 when he was appointed President and Managing Director of IBM Italy.
 Andrea Pontremoli resigned his position with IBM Italy in October 2007 to join Gian Paolo Dallara in a new challenging experience at the head of Dallara Automobili, a long-established firm boasting an impressive track record, collected all over the world, but always placed in Varano de’ Melegari, Parma province, Italy.

-Matteo Marzotto (1966) as of September 2016 has been named President of Dondup, since December 2013 has been appointed President and CEO of Fiera di Vicenza S.p.A., whilst from October 2012 he is President of the Progetto Marzotto Association, Vice President of the Italian Cystic Fibrosis Research Foundation (FFC) and since September 2008 he is also President of Mittelmoda Fashion Award.
+Matteo Marzotto (1966) has been appointed Executive Vice President of Italian Exhibition Group since October 2016; former President and CEO of Fiera di Vicenza S.p.A (December 2013 to October 2016).
+As of September 2016 he has been named President and shareholder of Dondup, whilst from October 2012 he is President of the Progetto Marzotto Association, and since September 2008 he is also President of Mittelmoda Fashion Award.
 As an entrepreneur, he has been Chairman of Vionnet S.p.A., the iconic brand acquired and relaunched from January 2009 to January 2013.
 After working for fifteen years in various capacities for his family’s companies (Marzotto S.p.A.), acquiring his experience in the textile and clothing business, between 2003 and 2008 he was first COO and subsequently Chairman of Valentino S.p.A.